tendermint/spec/spec/p2p/messages/README.md

 # Messages

-Tendermint-Core consists of many components, while many parts of these components are implementation specific the p2p messages are not.
-In this section we will be covering all the p2p messages of the various components of Tendermint-Core.
+Tendermint Core consists of many components.
+While many parts of these components are implementation specific, the p2p messages are not.
+In this section we will be covering all the p2p messages of the various components of Tendermint Core.

 - [Block Sync](./block-sync.md)
 - [Mempool](./mempool.md)